Stay Informed About the Aquatarium and Attractions in the 1000 Islands with these helpful FAQ’s

 - 1. What is the Aquatarium?

-- 3. What are the hours of operation?
+- 2. What are the hours & admission?

 We are located at the foot of Broad Street in Brockville, Ontario, Canada, right on the waterfront.
 We are in the first floors of the Tall Ships Landing building and even offer indoor parking off Flint Street.
 Our address is: